janwo/smartblueberry/smartblueberry/README.md

 # <center>Smart Blueberry 🫐 - Smart Home 🏡</center>

-_<center>Smart Blueberry is a Home Assistant environment providing multiple extensions to simplify the configuration of scenes, climate and security management.</center>_
+_<center>Smart Blueberry is a Home Assistant environment providing multiple extensions to simplify the configuration of light, presence and irrigation management.</center>_

 ## Features